 8. Hallgrimskirkja Church

-This is a beautiful church in Reykjavik.
+This is an iconic landmark in Reykjavik.
 You can go to the top of the church (during the day) for a panoramic view of the entire city.
 Definitely worth going!

 9. The Culture House